Hejsil/zig-clap/README.md

 }

 fn mathMain(gpa: std.mem.Allocator, iter: *std.process.ArgIterator, main_args: MainArgs) !void {
-    // The parent arguments are not used it, but there are cases where it might be useful, so
+    // The parent arguments are not used here, but there are cases where it might be useful, so
-    // the example shows how to pass the arguments around.
+    // this example shows how to pass the arguments around.
     _ = main_args;

-    // The parameters for the subcommand
+    // The parameters for the subcommand.
     const params = comptime clap.parseParamsComptime(
         \\-h, --help  Display this help and exit.
         \\-a, --add   Add the two numbers